Hermann Weber: Academia

 Between 1964 and 1968 Weber studied at Marburg and Mannheim, obtaining his doctorate after only four years.
 Habilitation followed in 1970 and an "extraordinary professorship" in 1973.
 This represented an exceptionally rapid progression, which reflected both Weber's talents and many years, when a younger man, of relevant learning and experience.
-At the "Karl Marx Party Academy" in the late 1940s Hermann and Gerda Weber had been part of an elite group of students: guest lecturers had included Wilhelm Pieck, Walter Ulbricht, Otto Grotewohl, Anton Ackermann, Fred Oelßner and Kurt Hager - men who had taken a lead role in creating the German Democratic Republic, which was now Weber's own field of study.
-His youngest professor at the party academy and, he believed, among the best of them, had been Wolfgang Leonhard who himself had subsequently defected to the west and become, like Weber, a notable academic expert on East Germany: the two remained friends despite robustly held professional differences.
+At the Karl Marx Party Academy in the late 1940s, Hermann and Gerda Weber had been part of an elite group of students.
+Guest lecturers had included Wilhelm Pieck, Walter Ulbricht, Otto Grotewohl, Anton Ackermann, Fred Oelßner and Kurt Hager – men who had taken a lead role in creating the German Democratic Republic, which was now Weber's own field of study.
+His youngest professor at the party academy and, he believed, among the best of them, had been Wolfgang Leonhard who himself had subsequently defected to the west and become, like Weber, a notable academic expert on East Germany.
+The two remained friends despite robustly held professional differences.
 Hermann Weber served as Professor for Political Sciences and Contemporary History at the University of Mannheim from 1975 till his formal retirement in 1993.
 In 1981 he founded the university's Research division on German Democratic Republic (GDR) History, while producing a succession of well regarded publications on aspects the GDR, many of which became much cited standard works.

 Post retirement career

-Weber remained a board member of the National Foundation for Re-assessment of the SED Dictatorship (Bundesstiftung zur Aufarbeitung der SED-Diktatur).
+Weber remained a board member of the National Foundation for Re-assessment of the SED Dictatorship.
 He was also an honorary member of the Joint Commission for research on recent German Russian relations.

-In 1993 he founded the Year Book for Historical Communism Research (JHK / Das Jahrbuch für Historische Kommunismusforschung), an annual publication which he continued to edit till 2007.
+In 1993 he founded the Year Book for Historical Communism Research, an annual publication which he continued to edit till 2007.

-Professional highpoint
+Professional high point

-Weber identified a highpoint of his research career as the discovery, in 1968, of the text of the original minutes of the Founding Congress of the German Communist Party.
+Weber identified a high point of his research career as the discovery, in 1968, of the text of the original minutes of the Founding Congress of the German Communist Party.
 The record had been undiscovered for fifty years.
 Subsequently, East Germany's ruling SED (party) asserted that they had found it, and they showed little urgency in making it available.
 However, in 1972 the party's Institute for Marxism–Leninism published an edition which was unambiguously based on Weber's version.